<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link href="https://cislunar.news/article/intuitive-machines-company-profile" />
+<link href="https://cislunar.news/article/vast-space-company-profile" />

-<link rel="enclosure" type="image/jpeg" href="https://firebasestorage.googleapis.com/v0/b/cislunar-c78e8.firebasestorage.app/o/articles%2Fintuitive-machines-company-profile%2Fhero.jpg?alt=media" />
+<link rel="enclosure" type="image/jpeg" href="https://storage.googleapis.com/cislunar-c78e8.firebasestorage.app/articles/vast-space-company-profile/hero.png" />

 <author>